maxgaocode/CMPGNN/README.md

 Following the guidance of BernNet, the datasets are splits in different parts including training set, validation set and testing set.
 In the project, Changing the ' --train_rate ' and ' --val_rate ' parameters will directly change the different sample splits.
 For example, ' --train_rate=0.6 ' and ' --val_rate=0.2 ' will result in a 60% 20% 20% training, validation and test set split.
 In our experiment, --val_rate takes a fixed value of 0.2, and --train_rate takes a value from {0.1, 0.2, 0.3, 0.4, 0.5, 0.6 }.
 The rest is divided into the test set.

-## Contact
-If you have any questions, feel free to contact Yuan Gao through [Email](maxgaoyuan@njust.edu.cn) or Github issues.
-Pull requests are highly welcomed!

 ## Citation
 ```bibtex